iter8-tools/docs/docs/tutorials/load-test-grpc-multiple.md

 ??? note "Some variations and extensions of this experiment"
     1. The [grpc task](../user-guide/tasks/grpc.md) can be configured with load related parameters such as the total number of requests, requests per second, or number of concurrent connections.
-    2. The [assess task](../user-guide/tasks/assess.md) can be configured with SLOs for any of [Iter8's built-in grpc load test metrics](../user-guide/tasks/grpc.md#metrics).

 ***

-Assert experiment outcomes, view experiment report, view experiment logs, and cleanup as described in [your first experiment](../getting-started/your-first-experiment.md).
+View the experiment results by using the Iter8 Grafana dashboard, as described in [your first experiment](../getting-started/your-first-experiment.md).

 ***